Resilient-Labs/weather-api-bootcamp/README.md

 ## Disclamer:

-If you clone this project, you need to use your own API key form https://openweathermap.org/api
+If you clone this project, you need to use your own API key from https://openweathermap.org/api